Robowflex: Robot Motion Planning with MoveIt Made Easy: Background

-\rbw aims to support motion planning research.
-In particular, many motion planning algorithms for high-dimensional manipulators are \emph{sampling-based algorithms}.
-Sampling-based planning algorithms relax completeness guarantees to instead afford probabilistic completeness, but can solve high-dimensional problems significantly more efficiently in practice~\cite{Choset2005,LaValle2006,Kavraki2016}.
-A popular library used by many software frameworks for motion planning is the Open Motion Planning Library (\ompl)~\cite{Sucan2012}. \ompl provides implementations of many state-of-the-art motion planners through a common interface. \ompl is a primary research environment for many researchers to implement novel motion planning ideas, and support of \ompl is paramount for many benchmarking applications~\cite{Moll2015}.
-However, augmenting or customizing \ompl is difficult in many cases for real robotic systems, due to the difficulty of accessing the internals of the library through typical interfaces, such as \moveit. \rbw provides library-level access to \ompl, which is essential for rapid development and testing of novel motion planning techniques.
+\rbw aims to support motion planning research, such as developing new \emph{sampling-based algorithms}~\cite{Choset2005,LaValle2006,Kavraki2016}.
+A popular motion planning library used by many frameworks is the Open Motion Planning Library (\ompl)~\cite{Sucan2012}, and support of \ompl is paramount for many benchmarking applications~\cite{Moll2015}.
+However, augmenting or customizing \ompl is difficult for real robotic systems, due to the difficulty of accessing the internals of the library through interfaces such as \moveit. \rbw provides low-level access to \ompl, which is essential for rapid development and testing of novel motion planning techniques.
 Moreover, it is possible to develop novel planners within the \rbw framework that are not tied to \moveit or \ompl.

-Additionally, \rbw has the ability to support more complex robotic algorithms that use motion planning as a subroutine.
-For example, a common application of motion planning outside the scope of a single query is \emph{task and motion planning} (\tmp), e.g.,~\cite{Kaelbling2011, Srivastava2014, Dantam2018}.
-There also has been work in integrating \tmp-like approaches in \moveit, e.g.,~\cite{Goerner2019}, however this approach only resolves the motions for a predetermined sequence of actions. \tmp combines classical \textsc{ai} task planning with motion planning, generating a sequence of valid actions the robot should accomplish, and also generating their corresponding feasible motion.
-Critically, \tmp requires both evaluating many motion plans (to validate each action in the task plan) as well as feeding information back into the task planner (to indicate what plans should not be attempted again due to motion infeasibility).
-Both of these requirements involve a deeper introspection into the motion planning process, something that is at odds with the design of \movegroup.
+Additionally, \rbw was designed to support algorithms that use motion planning as a subroutine.
+For example, motion planning is used within \emph{task and motion planning} (\tmp), e.g.,~\cite{Kaelbling2011, Srivastava2014, Dantam2018}. \tmp combines \textsc{ai} task planning with motion planning, generating a sequence of valid actions the robot should accomplish, each requiring a motion plan.
+There has been work in integrating \tmp-like approaches in \moveit, e.g.,~\cite{Goerner2019}, however this approach only finds motions for predetermined sequences of actions.
+Critically, \tmp requires both evaluating many motion plans to validate actions as well as using feedback from motion planning to inform task planning.
+These requirements involve a deeper introspection into motion planning, which is at odds with the design of \movegroup.